‘Tis the season for gift cards. With the holidays approaching, it’s a good time to be on the watch for gift card scams.

 - Bill collectors

-Once you’ve purchased the gift cards, the crook will typically ask you for the PIN on the back of them.
+Once you’ve purchased the gift card, the crook will typically ask you for the PIN on the back.
 If you give it to them, they’ll access the money and leave you without any of it.

 But there are other ways.
 Be leery if:

 - Someone asks you to use a gift card to pay a fee or some other charge or “bill” that person says you owe.

 - Someone tells you you’ve won a monetary prize and are asked to use a gift card to pay for “processing” or “shipping and handling” charges.